Country and Irish: Media

 Country and Irish is featured on national and local media.
 Most local radio stations outside Dublin have a music show dedicated to country music, on programs such as Country Roads and Céilí Lár Tíre on Midlands 103 and on The Country Lounge on CRCfm.
 RTÉ Radio provide an hour of each Saturday with Country Time with Sandy Harsch.

 In television, many of the country and Irish musicians had TV shows on RTÉ One during the 1980s such as The Sandy Kelly Show and The Red Hurley Show, but by the 1990s many of those shows had been axed by RTÉ.
 RTÉ also broadcast Country Music Television on RTÉ Two during the 1990s.
 In the 2000s, RTÉ produced a retrospective series, A Little Bit Country, featuring stars from the golden era of Irish country music.

 The Irish Language Television service TG4 has provided a number of country and Irish programmes in its schedules such as Glór Tíre ("Country Voice").

 Ireland West Music Television, a 24-hour country and Irish channel, was founded in the UK and Ireland in 2011.

+Album artwork

+Country and Irish music is notable for its highly distinctive album artwork style.
+In most cases this involves the artist superimposed over a pastoral landscape.